7th floor, Borough Wing

 Genetic Alliance website – this organisation aims to help families with genetic conditions to get the services, information and support they need.

-UNIQUE provides support to families who have a rare chromosome disorder
+UNIQUE website provides support to families who have a rare chromosome disorder

-Orphanet s a unique resource, gathering and improving knowledge on rare diseases so as to improve the diagnosis, care and treatment of patients with rare disease.
+Orphanet website is a unique resource, gathering and improving knowledge on rare diseases so as to improve the diagnosis, care and treatment of patients with rare disease.